 May 13, 2025

 Grad Slam is a UC-sponsored competition designed to showcase graduate student research for a general audience in three-minute talks.
-Students first compete in semifinals on their UC campus, where they can win cash prizes.
+Nine Berkeley semi-finalists presented their talks at the campus-wide competition on Wednesday, April 8.

-Carla Bassil is a 3rd-year EECS PhD student in Prof. Ali Javey’s lab.
-She works on multi-modal gas sensing technology and platforms for food safety, human health, and environmental monitoring applications.
-Carla earned her MS in Business from May’s Business School and her BS in Biomedical Engineering from Texas A&M University.
-She is passionate about working on translational research and hopes to pursue entrepreneurial endeavors following the completion of her degree.
+Carla Bassil’s presentation focused on multi-model gas sensing technology and platforms for food safety, human health, and environmental monitoring applications.
+She is passionate about translational research and hopes to pursue entrepreneurial endeavors following her degree.
+Carla also won second place in the 2026 UC systemwide competition!

 Jaquesta Adams’s presentation focused on the development of near-infrared fluorescent nanosensors for the detection of the neuropeptide oxytocin.
 She hopes that her research can lead to improved understanding of and therapeutic outcomes for neurological disorders and neurodegenerative diseases.